Can the City of Arlington, TX Force You to Sell Your Property?

 If that fails, then the government can file condemnation proceedings.
 To “condemn” land or a building doesn’t necessarily mean that it is old and falling down, but rather this is the term used for seizing land through eminent domain.
 Any land or real estate can be condemned, even if you currently use it or live there.

 The court’s condemnation process usually involves hearings to establish the price being paid for the land, and then the court orders the owner to turn the land over and the government to issue payment.
 There are many steps and procedural issues in the way of condemnation, such as notice requirements, and chance to have the price reviewed by a council of local landowners, and chances for hearings and appeals.
-You also have the right along the way to get an independent appraisal of the land and to use a Texas eminent domain lawyer to help protect your rights.
+You also have the right along the way to get an independent appraisal of the land and to use a Houston eminent domain lawyer to help protect your rights.

 Challenging Forced Land Sales and Condemnation in Arlington, TX